Sakichi Toyoda and the Five Whys

 Example of Root Cause 5 Whys Analysis

-At Lanna Innovation, we also ask the five whys, but not only in events of failure in terms of production, but failure in terms of a clash of understandings and in disagreements.
+It is important to also ask the five whys, not only in events of failure in terms of production, but failure in terms of a clash of understandings and in disagreements.
 Why do we disagree?
 What is the failure of perception or the failure of conception taking place?
 Understanding root causes is key to communication and product development processes as well as engineering quality control.